scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 ----------------

 When enabled, ScummVM uses bilinear interpolation instead of nearest neighbor for the :ref:`aspect ratio <aspect>` and :ref:`stretch mode <stretch>`.
 It does not affect the graphics mode scaling unless OpenGL is selected, in which case it determines how the OpenGL scaling is done.

+Nearest neighbor is a simple way to scale an image; each pixel becomes multiple pixels of the same color.
+While this preserves the sharper details in a pixel art image, it also creates "jagged" edges as the image is scaled up.
+Bilinear interpolation finds the average color between pixel color values and fills in missing pixel, which results in a "smoothed" image.

 To toggle between bilinear interpolation and nearest neighbor, press :kbd:`Ctrl+Alt+f`.